 Ans.
-Banks accept deposits from the Public and use the major portion of these deposits to extend loans.
+Banks accept deposits from the public and use the major portion of these deposits to extend loans.
 There is a huge demand for loans for various economic activities.
 Banks make use of these deposits to meet the loan requirement of the people and thereby earn interest.
 This is, in fact, the main source of income of the bank.
-In this way, bank acts as a mediator between those who have surplus funds (the depositors) and those who are in need of these funds (the borrowers).
+In this way, the bank acts as a mediator between those who have surplus funds (the depositors) and those who are in need of these funds (the borrowers).
 Banks charge a higher interest rate on loans than what they offer on deposits.

 Q.2.
 What are demand deposits?
 Describe any three salient features of demand deposits.

 Ans.
 People with surplus money or extra amount deposit it in banks.
-The banks keep the money safe and give an interest on it.
+The banks keep the money safe and give interest on it.
 The deposits can be drawn at any time on demand by the depositors.
 That is why they are called 'demand deposits'.

 (i) The demand deposits encashable by issuing cheques have the essential features of money.

 (ii) They make it possible to directly settle payments without the use of cash.

 (iii) Since demand drafts/cheques are widely accepted as a means of payment along with currency, they constitute money in the modern economy.

 Q.3.
 Mention any three points of distinction between formal sector loans and informal sector loans.

 Formal sources of credit are generally provided by banks and cooperatives.

 Informal sources of credit are generally provided by moneylenders, traders, employers, relatives, and friends.